 How an Incandescent Light Bulb Works

 The light bulb is one of the wonders of the modern world.
 Found nearly everywhere on the planet, light bulbs are so common and widespread that it’s easy to forget how dependent we are on them.
 The light bulb is an electric light source that’s technically called a lamp.
 This term is, of course, also more commonly used by consumers to mean a portable type of lighting such as a table lamp or a desk lamp.

 The most common type of “lamp” or bulb is the incandescent light bulb.
-These types of bulbs are the oldest and simplest form of bulb technology, dating back to Thomas Edison’s experiments with filament types back in 1879.
+These types of light bulbs are the oldest and simplest form of bulb technology, dating back to Thomas Edison’s experiments with filament types back in 1879.

 How Incandescent Bulbs Work

 An incandescent bulb works on the principle of incandescence, a general term meaning light produced by heat.
 In an incandescent type of bulb, an electric current is passed through a thin metal filament, heating the filament until it glows and produces light.

 So, how do incandescent light bulbs work?
 Incandescent bulbs typically use a tungsten filament because of tungsten’s high melting point.
 A tungsten filament inside a light bulb can reach temperatures as high as 4,500 degrees Fahrenheit.
 A glass enclosure, the glass “bulb”, prevents oxygen in the air from reaching the hot filament.
 Without this glass covering and the vacuum it helps create, the filament would overheat and oxidize in a matter or moments.

 After the electricity has made its way through the tungsten filament, it goes down another wire and out of the bulb via the metal portion at the side of the socket.
 It goes into the lamp or fixture and out a neutral wire.